 The paddle face is easily recognizable on the court due to it’s large Chinese “Power” symbol.
 Available in the following colors: red, blue, green, pink, purple, orange and yellow.

 Onix has updated the paddle and recently released the 2017 Onix Graphite Zen Pickleball Paddle v2 (version two).
 The key features are the same with a new and updated look.
-Here's a quick video of the new paddle:

 The React Graphite Pickleball Paddle from Onix is loaded with innovative features, pushing the standards for existing pickleball paddles with new paddle tech.